The twisted tensor product of dg categories and a contractible 2-operad: Introduction

 In Section \ref{section1}, we recall the definition and the basic properties of coherent natural transformations $\Coh(F,G)$ for $F,G\colon C\to D$ dg functors, define the dg category $\Coh_\dg(C,D)$, and recall the construction of the twisted tensor product $C\sotimes D$ from [Sh3], as well as its basic properties.
 We also define complexes $\mathcal{O}(n_1,\dots,n_k)$ and prove their contractibility.
 Later in Section \ref{section2opn} we show that $\mathcal{O}(n_1,\dots,n_k)$ are the components of a 2-operad $\mathcal{O}$.

 In Section \ref{sectionassocmain}, we construct a one-side associativity map for $(\Cat_\dg(\k),\sotimes)$.
-We show that the structure we get fulfils the axioms of a skew monoidal category, [LS], [BL].
-Moreover, this skew monoidal category is {\it perfect}, see Definition \ref{defskewperf}, which simplifies the coherence theorem proven in loc.cit.
+We show that the structure we get fulfils the axioms of a skew monoidal category, [S], [LS], [BL].
+Moreover, this skew monoidal category is {\it perfect}, see Definition \ref{defskewperf}.
+We prove in Proposition \ref{propskew} that the coherence theorem for perfect skew-monoidal categories is exactly analogous to the classical MacLane coherence for monoidal categories, and is therefore much simpler than the general case of loc.cit.
+Moreover, we define skew closed categories [S] and discuss the general categorical set-up of Section \ref{closedskewmonoidalintro}.
+It gives rise to an explicit expression for the twisted composition $M$ and to a proof of Theorem \ref{theorem3}.

-Section \ref{sectionm} contains a construction of the twisted composition $\tilde{m}$, and its link with the brace operations.
-Here we prove Theorem \ref{theorem3}, see Section \ref{sectionm3}.

-In Section \ref{section2opn}, we apply the toolkit developed in Sections \ref{sectionassocmain} and \ref{sectionm} to a proof of Theorem \ref{theorem1}.
+In Section \ref{section2opn}, we apply the toolkit developed in Section \ref{sectionassocmain} to a proof of Theorem \ref{theorem1}.
 We equip the collection of complexes $\mathcal{O}(n_1,\dots,n_k)$ with a structure of a 2-operad $\mathcal{O}$, show that this 2-operad is contractible, and that it acts on the pre-2-category $\Cat_\dg^\coh(\k)$.

-We recall some basic definitions related to higher (for $n=2$) operads in Appendix \ref{sectionba}.
-We follow quite closely to [T2], with an exception for Section \ref{sectionba6}, and for some difference in terminology.
-Needless to say that this approach is oversimplified; the reader is referred to [Ba3-5] for a thorough treatment.

-In this paper, we made an attempt to carefully write down all signs in the formulas for Hochschild-type cochains we deal with.
-We supply the paper with Appendix \ref{sectionapp}, where the signs for the classical Hochschild complex and for the brace operad action on it are treated in a cogent way.